 Joseph Byer, Jr., Rights Research (Editor)

-Part two, how the activist veterinary organizations turn the working veterinarian against breeders.
-AVMA, BVA, CVA, WVA (yes, World)… Veterinary Associations in general have let down dog breeders by supporting their medical associations over their customers.
+How activist veterinary organizations turn veterinarian against breeders.
+AVMA, BVA, CVA, WVA (yes, World)… Veterinary Associations in general have betrayed dog breeders by supporting their medical associations over their customers.
 Vets reneged on their promise to do no harm, all for insurance discounts and other trinkets proffered.
 They adopted the business-minded approach promoted by their newly politicized veterinary medical associations.

 Single-practice veterinarians were seduced into becoming members of the CVMA (Canadian Veterinary Medical Association) or the AVMA (American Veterinary Medical Association) in exchange for offers of cost reductions, insurance advantages, and for promoting “wellness testing” to bolster their sagging bottom line.

-The associations also made them an exclusive vendor for certain “healthy “dog foods available only at the vet’s office..
+The veterinary associations also made them an exclusive vendor for certain “healthy" dog foods available only at the vet’s office..

 Ted Sprinkle, DVM says that “while the company does have guidelines, such as how practices should deal with customer services, customer interaction and client loyalty, its philosophy is otherwise hands-off on its clinics”.